FosterersWe are very grateful to our fosterers for caring for our cats and kittens. Without you, we would not exist!

 Tics: Cats who have been living rough will potentially carry tics.
 These come in 3 stages: the white clusters of eggs, tiny black babies which feel very much like little scabs and the adult tics which can be as big as a little finger nail.
 They gorge them on the blood of their host for several days often making them anaemic, before dropping off to wait for their next host to pass by.
 They can be safely be removed with a tic remover obtainable from any vet.
 Frontline can also be used to kill tics.

-Spaying/Castrating: All cats over the age of 4 months will be neutered.
+Spaying/Castrating: All cats over the age of 5 months will be neutered and microchipped.
 This is carried out at Donaldson’s vets.
 Prior consent must be sought as we have to gain authorisation.
-Kittens younger than 4 months will go out with a neutering voucher valid at any branch of Donaldson vets.
+Kittens younger than 5 months will go out with a neutering voucher valid at any branch of Donaldson vets.

 Holidays/Unforseen circumstances: If you are going on holiday or cannot keep our animals for whatever reason, we would ask that you give us at least 2 weeks’ notice.
 We do not have spare capacity and cannot move kittens at a moment’s notice, except in the case of sudden, serious illness or accident to the fosterer or their immediate family.

-Advertising and Marketing: Please forward details and close up pictures of kittens of 6 weeks and older, and cats in your care, to Michelle Grey who will ensure they are advertised for adoption.
+Advertising and Marketing: Please forward details and close up pictures of kittens of 6 weeks and older, and cats in your care, to Sarah Webster who will ensure they are advertised for adoption.
 If you want to put posts on our Facebook page, Friends of Heronbank Rescue about your kittens, please join and you will then be able to add pictures and stories highlighting their characters.

 Disputes: Any disputes with new owners after the kitten or cat has left your care should be referred to Lindsay Smith .
 Do not enter into any discussion with the people concerned.